HenrikJoreteg/human-javascript/ch06 - models.md

 Simple, elegant, flexible.
 But, assuming I set these values in some view code somewhere in another part of a large app, how do I know what attributes I have available to me or what they're called?

-If I'm hitting an API to get my data and using the resulting data to set attributes on models, I have two options how do I know what data I'm storing or what data I have available to my views?
+If I'm hitting an API to get my data and using the resulting data to set attributes on models, I have two options for figuring out what data I'm storing and what data I have available to my views.
 I either inspect the request to know what properties I'm supposed to have or inspect it in the console at runtime to see what properties my model contains and what their names are.

 That doesn't seem very developer friendly.